k-rahul21/playpause/README.md

 ## Technologies used

--ReactJS
+- ReactJS
--CSS
+- CSS
--HTML
+- HTML
--JavaScript
+- JavaScript
--Mockbee (for mock backend)
+- Mockbee (for mock backend)